Kings Crescent TRA

 The Regeneration Steering Group will continue until the last home is occupied in the Southside regeneration.
 They will support the final planning application and be actively involved in selecting the developer for the next stage.

-About a year ago a Supported Residents Group was formed to bring together the old community and welcome newcomers to the estate.
+In 2017 a Supported Residents Group was formed to bring together the old community and welcome newcomers to the estate.
 The group also raises problems with the housing service with relevant officers of the Council So far they have:

 - Raised problems of anti-social behaviour with the Council and Police